-Background: Current global health issues such as the CoViD-19 pandemic, prompt a broader need for interconnectivity around notions of health, wellbeing and creative arts in order to more fully engage with the diverse psychological, emotional, and physiological layers experienced within the broader community (Harker, 2020).
-In seeking adaptive and recovery strategies, there is much to be explored in the integral ways that creative arts can address and assist in local as well as global health and wellbeing.

-Contribution: The publication Creative Returns: Reformation, Recovery, Renewal and its accompanying curated exhibition and symposium, innovatively draws on key arts and wellbeing artists across a diversity of regions and creative disciplines to build an interconnecting vision through creative dialogue that explores the many roles that art can play in health and wellbeing.
-The publication asserts and contextualises how creative arts can enact social change in approaches to health and wellbeing by prompting recovery through the very creative art of making.
+RESEARCH STATEMENT Undercurrent: Arts and Wellbeing, Curatorial work [Group exhibition, with tour and publication] Background: Current global health issues such as the CoViD-19 pandemic, prompt a broader need for interconnectivity around notions of health, wellbeing and creative arts in order to more fully engage with the diverse psychological, emotional, and physiological layers experienced within the broader community (Harker, 2020).
+In seeking adaptive and recovery strategies there is much to be explored in the integral ways that creative arts can address and assist in local as well as global health and wellbeing.
+Contribution: The curated exhibition tour, symposium and catalogue publication, innovatively draw on key arts and wellbeing artists across a diversity of regions and creative disciplines to build an interconnecting vision through creative dialogue that explores the many roles that art can play in health and wellbeing.
+The project asserts and contextualises how creative arts can enact social change in approaches to health and wellbeing by prompting recovery through the very creative art of making and its influence across arts and health settings.